-Both the project proposal and personal statement should list the title of the project, student's name, and faculty mentor's name and department.
+The project proposal should list the title of the project, student's name, and faculty mentor's name and department.
 These items are not calculated in the word count.
 Relevant figures may be included in the project proposal document.
 Please use a legible font.
-Documents that exceed the specified word limit will not be considered by the selection committee.

-The SURE program is a student-oriented program, meaning that students are expected to write their own project proposals and personal statements.
+The SURE program is a student-oriented program, meaning that students are expected to write their own project proposals.
 It is assumed that the faculty mentor will help shape the conceptual aspects of the project and will provide feedback to the student on the feasibility and impact of the proposed work.
-However, the project proposal and personal statement must be written by the student.
+However, the project proposal must be written by the student.

 Submitting Letters of Recommendation

 The online submission system allows faculty recommenders to submit their letters of recommendation directly to the selection committee.
 The online system will send an email reminder to the student's letter writers once the final application has been submitted, but it is the student's responsibility to talk to the recommenders in advance of the deadline to ensure that they are willing to write the letters of recommendation and that they are aware of the submission deadline.

 Should your project be funded through the SURE program, a limited amount of money is available for supplies and project-related costs.
 Supply funds cannot generally pay for books or similar personal expenses.
 SURE funds also do not generally pay for permanent equipment.
 Travel expenses for field projects may be requested, including converting stipend to cover travel costs (this is advantageous, because the stipend is taxable, whereas reimbursed travel expenses are not).

 SURE does not fund travel to professional meetings, or other expenses associated with such meetings.
 SURE may fund travel expenses when travel is required to perform research (see above).
 Students who plan to present their research at a scientific meeting in the future can apply for conference travel funds through the office of Undergraduate Research (http://www.sandiego.edu/ugresearch/students/travel_grants.php)